publiccodenet/about/activities/communication/blogging.md

 ## Before you start

-1\.
-Since none of us work work in isolation, check in with the communications coordinator before you start writing your blogpost.
+1. Since none of us work work in isolation, check in with the communications coordinator before you start writing your blogpost.
 This helps us:

 * understand your goals and audience for the blogpost
 * establish the scope of your blogpost (to avoid duplication with other planned work)
 * schedule publication of your blogpost so it fits best with other planned communications

-2\.
-[Read our style guide](https://content-guide.18f.gov/) - we use 18F's.
+2. [Read our style guide](https://content-guide.18f.gov/) - we use 18F's.
 If you have any questions, ask!

-3\.
-Make sure your information is correct on [blog/_data/staff.csv](https://github.com/publiccodenet/blog/blob/develop/_data/staff.csv).
+3. Make sure your information is correct on [blog/_data/staff.csv](https://github.com/publiccodenet/blog/blob/develop/_data/staff.csv).

 ## Write your blogpost

-Write your draft blogpost on HackMD.io.
-This lets you share it for pair writing, factchecking, feedback, or proofreading.
+Write your draft blogpost using a collaborative document tool.
+This lets you share it for pair writing, factchecking, feedback or proofreading.

 Don't hesitate to involve other people in your writing process - we want you to succeed, and we know how helpful an external perspective can be once something starts to feel like a problem.